Coming up with a packing list for Europe is no easy feat.

 Because of this, good walking shoes are essential.
 For winter, I love sturdy boots that can withstand the occasional bout of snow (if you are going to the extreme North of Europe in winter, you will need proper snow boots), ankle boots for city travel and runners (sneakers) for the warmer seasons.

 When picking a pair of sneakers for travel, opt for a lifestyle model rather than a full on sports one to feel like a local.

 Even in stylish Italy sneakers are a perfectly acceptable daytime type of shoes and should only be avoided in upper end restaurants (or dressy situations such as the theater etc).

 In summer, I a a fan of comfortable sandals such as these cute ones that match style and comfort.

 For a full list of shoes that work well on cobbled streets, have a look at my selection of shoes for Italy - perfect in most old European capitals too!

-I don’t travel with a lot of tech on my but some items are my must haves and are handier to carry from home than having to track them down while abroad in Europe.
+I don't travel with a lot of tech but some items are my must haves and are handier to carry from home than having to track them down while abroad in Europe.